 #7: Austenland by Shannon Hale

-Why you should check it out: Austenland is for us Mr. Darcy fans who just can’t get enough of Colin Firth.
-Basically, check out this light-hearted read if you’re a looking for a book to identify with!
-Imagining your own Darcy-like character in modern day doesn’t hurt either…
+Why you should check it out: Austenland is for Mr. Darcy fans who can’t get enough of Colin Firth.
+Check out this light-hearted read if you’re looking for a book to identify with!
+Imagining your own Darcy-like character in the modern day doesn’t hurt, either.

 #8: Evelina by Fanny Burney